The term static in C++ can be perplexing due to its diverse meanings in different contexts.

 Static on Local Variables

-Applying static to a local variable changes its duration from automatic to static.
+However, when a local variable is declared with the static keyword, its duration changes from automatic to static.
+This means:

 #include <iostream>